Azure/azure-powershell/src/LoadTesting/docs/Get-AzLoad.md

 ```

 ### -SubscriptionId
-The ID of the target subscription.
+The ID of the subscription.

 ```yaml
 Type: System.String[]